breadoliveoilsalt/garden-tracker/README.md

 2. In your terminal, `cd` into the parent directory for Garden Tracker.

 3. In your terminal run: `rake db:migrate`
-  - If you want to have some fake data to play with, then after, run: `rake db:seed`.
+  - If you want to have some fake data to play with, then run: `rake db:seed`.

 4. Also in your terminal, run: `rails s`.

 5. Head to localhost:3000 in your browser.
 Then you can create an account for yourself, add gardens, add species, and add plantings to your gardens.

 To close out the program, close your browser, and in the terminal where you ran `rails s`, hit control+c (on a Mac).

+If you signed in with GitHub, make sure to log out of GitHub to log out of Garden Tracker fully.

 To run the program again, repeat step 2 and then step 4.